 - Promotion and Influence– If you can not hold an event, attend one and use your influence to attract other people or to promote an event or cause.
 Crusoe the Instagram Star and Obie the Biggest Loser have each supported Wienerfest.
 Our best Facebook Pals Bocker Labradoodle and Gizmo from Gizmo’s Frens are always helping dogs and people in need.
 We regularly support causes and events.

-- If you have any budget for marketing, you can donate an amount for each new subscriber or for new likes or comments or shares on social media or on your blog rather than spending on ads yourself.
+- If you have any budget for marketing, you can do a promotion and donate an amount for each new subscriber or for new likes or comments or shares on social media or on your blog rather than spending on ads yourself.
 Our latest contest “Share the Love”, we donated $1.00 per entry up to $50 to Kilo’s rescue.
-Everybody WINS!
+Everybody WON!

 - To increase your marketing budget, work with a brand to do a campaign where they donate for likes or for a specific action like the #iheartmydog campaign.

-- Partner with local pet stores or other retailers to distribute information, hold adoption drives, collect donations.
+- Partner with local pet stores or other retailers or other groups to distribute information, hold adoption drives, and collect donations.
 We love the RuffTail Runners, a partnership that pairs dogs from Austin Pets Alive! a shelter in Texas with runners from a local running group.
 The program benefits the shelter dogs who get training, exercise and attention while promoting adoption.
 Other local Toronto groups and brands have organized school reading to rescues programs for kids, and walk a rescue at lunch time.